Learning Linear Causal Representations from Interventions under General Nonlinear Mixing: Proof of Identifiability up to Linear Maps

 After all those preparations and presenting the proof sketch, we will finally prove our main theorem in full generality.

 \begin{proof}[Full proof of Theorem~\ref{th:linear_ident}] As the proof has to consider different cases and is a bit technical we structure it in a series of steps.

 \paragraph{Labeling assumptions} We can assume without loss of generality (by relabeling variables and interventions) that the variables $\alt{Z}_i$ are ordered such that their natural order $i=1,2,\ldots$ is a valid topological order of the underlying DAG and that intervention $1\leq i\leq n$ targets node $Z_i$, i.e., $\tgtalt{i}=i$.
 We make no assumption on the ordering of the $Z_i$ or targets of $t_i$ which are not necessarily assumed to be pairwise different.
-Recall that we defined (and showed existence of) $h=\alt{f}^{-1} f$ in Lemma~\ref{le:workhorse}.
+Recall that we defined (and showed existence of) $h=\alt{f}^{-1} f$ in Lemma~\ref{le:workhorse} (including the fact that their latent dimensions agree).

 \paragraph{Induction claim} We now prove by induction that $h_k(z)$ is linear for $k \ge 0$.
 The base case $k = 0$ is trivially true.
 For the induction step, assume that this is the case for $j\leq k$, i.e., $h_j(z)=m_j \cdot z$ for some $m_j\in \RR^d$.
 We define $M_k=(m_1,\ldots, m_k)^\top$ so that we can write concisely